-Programs delivered through SAFE support children and youth, and their families, by providing services that will help divert them away from gang involvement.
+Programs delivered through SAFE support children, youth, and their families by providing services to help divert them away from gang involvement.
 Some programs deliver cultural support to groups at higher risk and others deliver services in targeted neighbourhoods.

 Learn about the Caregiver Education Program designed for parents and caregivers of at-risk youth.

 Learn about the FYRST program that helps youth showing early signs of criminal & gang involvement.

 Learn how the Female Youth Gang Intervention Program provides relationship-based support to girls.

 Learn about the High Risk Youth Justice Program offering life skills training to children and youth.